convo-extensions/flarum-ext-guest-posting/README.md

 composer require convo-extensions/flarum-ext-guest-posting
 ```

-If you need any help, shoot us an email at support@convo.co.il
+If you need any help, shoot us an email at flarum@overview.co.il